mariovyord/kotkogram-api/README.md

 ### LIKE

 - `POST /api/collections/:collection/:_id/like` - Like or remove like (if its already liked) for item in collection.
-User's ID is automatically extracted from jwt cookie, so there is no need to put anything in request body. **Authorized request!**
+User ID is automatically extracted from jwt cookie, so there is no need to put anything in request body. **Authorized request!**

 ## **Query parameters**